-Ema Paulino is the interim CEO of the International Pharmaceutical Federation (FIP) which is the global federation gathering 137 national associations of pharmacists and pharmaceutical scientists.
+Catherine Duggan is the CEO of the International Pharmaceutical Federation (FIP) which is the global federation gathering 137 national associations of pharmacists and pharmaceutical scientists.

 Born in the United Kingdom permanently resident in Switzerland was raised in a family of educators.
 Schooled with the children of World War II refugees in the south of England which led to a lifelong interest and concern for history, current affairs and sociology; particularly the need for community participation and enhancing the role of women.
 Currently, Professor of International Relations at the Geneva Business School, Geneva Campus.
 Resident in Geneva and appointed a main representative at the Palais des Nations for UN ECOSOC NGOs supporting civil society with gender equality, global development and better community health outcomes.
 Currently Board member Alliance for Health Promotion on behalf of Solar Cookers International (SCI) and working on the cross-cutting issues associated with sustainable development such as solar technology.
 These need to be better integrated in government policymaking.